HONOURABLEQURAN/Translation/README.md

 # English Translation of Honourable QURAN

 9:128-129 are from satan!
-NOT FROM THE SACRED & SUPREME GREAT KING RAHMAN!
+NOT FROM THE SACRED SUPREME HONOURABLE RAHMAN!